BA History & Economics | Preliminary Examination - Course Handbook

 Welcome!

-Welcome to Oxford, and to the study of History here.
+Welcome to Oxford, and to the study of History and Economics here.

-This booklet is the Faculty’s formal Handbook to guide you through the first year: it includes official regulations about courses and examinations, fuller guidance to help you choose amongst the various options, advice on studying, and information on a range of other resources and matters which may become relevant in the course of the year.
+This booklet is the Faculty’s formal Handbook to guide you through the first year: it includes official regulations about courses and examinations; guidance to help you choose amongst the various options; advice on studying; and information on a range of other resources and matters which may become relevant in the course of your first year.
 You will of course also receive plenty of information and guidance from your colleges too, and ideally Faculty and colleges will complement each other.

 Reading History at Oxford is a great opportunity, and we hope that you will make the most of it and will thoroughly enjoy doing so.